organisciak/dissertation/document/1_intro.md

 #### Introduction

 The first chapter will introduce the problem of cognitive bias in crowdsourcing and how it affects computational uses of contributed data.
 Subsequently, the assumption of honest but biased contributors will be outlined, and the hypothesis on this assumption will be outlined along with the study that will be pursued to test it.

 #### Literature Review

 <!-- TODO look up text previously written about this -->

-#### A Priori Corrections for Bias

-#### Posterior Corrections for Bias
+#### Increasing Reliability at Collection time

+#### Recovering Reliability from Collected Data